pviswanathan/ChromeAutoTextExpander/README.md

 v1.8.4
  - Changed popup warnings when Chrome is not syncing the shortcuts properly to use a warning banner instead that is less in-your-face and still let you navigate sites without crying in frustration.
  - Fixing inconsistency with handling of trailing spaces.
 Should only add a space after the expansion if you typed a space.
+ - Adding auto-capitalization with checking for lower-case versions of the word typed, and applying all-caps or just first letter capitalization automatically.

 v1.8.3
  - Replacing console.log() statements with debugLog() to reduce developer console spam.